Decoupling Common and Unique Representations for Multimodal Self-supervised Learning: Implementation Details

-\paragraph{RGB-depth pretraining} SUN-RGBD \citep{song2015sun} dataset is used for RGB-depth pretraining: indoor RGB and depth images.
-Following \citet{zhang2022cmx}, we preprocess the depth images to HHA format \citep{gupta2014learning}.
-We use standard ResNet50 and segformer-B2/B5 as the backbones.
+SUN-RGBD \cite{song2015sun} dataset is used for RGB-depth pretraining: indoor RGB and depth images.
+Following \cite{zhang2022cmx}, we preprocess the depth images to HHA format \cite{gupta2014learning}.
+We use standard ResNet50 and MiT-B2/B5 from SegFormer as the backbones.
 For segformer backbones, we use AdamW optimizer and a learning rate of 1e-4.